SPUR-TECH/Life-Hackers-/README.md

  - I then checked with https://wave.webaim.org/ to asses colour contrast and adjusted accordingly.

  - Then added ARIA-Labels to my form page on the same site.

+ - Floating footer on Sign up page was dealt with by wrapping in a div and set min height to 100vh and footer margin auto.